akobach/RLTicTacToe/README.md

 ### Dependencies

-Required python3 libraries:
+Required python3 libraries that aren't in the std library:
-* bitarray
 * numpy
 * tqdm
 * matplotlib

+Alternatively, one can use the requirements.txt to set up a venv

 ### Installing